 The towing fee shall be all-inclusive.
 No additional fees may be charged for using dollies, trailers, lifts, slim-jim, or any other equipment or service or for mileage.
-Except in the event the interior of a salvageable vehicle will be exposed to the elements, wrecker companies are authorized to charge a one-time feeof \$55.00 for materials and labor associated with wrapping a vehicle to protect the interior. \$55.00 from private property is \$55.00 per day, for any vehicle or equipment over 7000-lbs GVWR removed from private property is \$80.00 per day.
+Except in the event the interior of a salvageable vehicle will be exposed to the elements, wrecker companies are authorized to charge a one-time feeof \$55.00 for materials and labor associated with wrapping a vehicle to protect the interior. \$55.00

+Storage: The maximum fee for storage of any vehicle or equipment 7000-lbs GVWR and under removed from private property is \$55.00 per day, for any vehicle or equipment over 7000-lbs GVWR removed from private property is \$80.00 per day.
 No storage fee may be charged for vehicles stored two hours or less